 SQL Convert float values Example

-When an expression is float or real, we can use the style argument.
-The following are the formatting styles that are available in the SQL CONVERT function.
+We can use the style argument when an expression is float or real.
+The following are the formatting styles that are available in the CONVERT function.

 Value | Output |